kickr-dev/kickr/README.md

 - A `go.mod` is detected with `Golang` parser, combined with `ci` configuration, then the appropriate CI will be generated.
 - A `go.mod` is detected with `Golang` parser and a `hugo.(toml|yaml|...)` or `theme.(toml|yaml|...)` is detected too, combined with the `ci` and `deployment` options, then the appropriate **Netlify** or **Pages** (it can be **GitLab** or **GitHub**) deployment will be generated in CI files.
-- If `exclude: [chart]` is not given, a custom craft helm chart will be generated.
+- If `exclude: [chart]` is not given, a custom kickr helm chart will be generated.
   This helm chart can deploy cronjobs, jobs and workers easily from `values.yaml` file.
 - A `package.json` is detected with `Node` parser, combined with `ci` configuration, then the appropriate CI will be generated
   (codecov analysis, sonar analysis, lint, tests, build if needed).

-## Who is using craft ?
+## Who is using kickr ?

 - https://github.com/kilianpaquier/compare (Golang library)
-- https://github.com/kilianpaquier/craft (Golang CLI with executables as artifacts in releases)
+- https://github.com/kickr-dev/kickr (Golang CLI with executables as artifacts in releases)
 - https://github.com/kilianpaquier/dotfiles (Dotfiles repository with various shell scripts)
 - https://github.com/kilianpaquier/gitlab-storage-cleaner (Golang CLI with Docker deployment and executables as artifacts in releases)
 - https://github.com/kilianpaquier/go-builder-generator (Golang CLI with executables as artifacts in releases)